ros2/ros2_documentation/source/Contributing-To-ROS.rst

    * `Future ROS releases idea list <https://docs.ros.org/en/{DISTRO}/The-ROS2-Project/Feature-Ideas.html>`_

    *  Enhancement issues on GitHub.
-      For example, take a look at this `list of enhancement requests <https://github.com/ros2/ros2/issues?q=state%3Aopen%20label%3Aenhancement>`_.
+      For example, take a look at the project list, where you can `view project enhancement requests <https://github.com/orgs/ros2/projects?query=is%3Aopen>`_

-2. Talk to the community about your suggested enhancement in the `ROS Ideas category at Discourse <https://discourse.openrobotics.org/c/ros/ros-ideas/114>`__.
+2. Talk to the community about your suggested enhancement in the `ROS Ideas category at Discourse <https://discourse.openrobotics.org/c/ros/ros-ideas/114>`__

-3. Submit an enhancement suggestion as an issue on the appropriate repository, or, for more significant ideas (and when recommended to do so in discussion about your idea), `submit a new REP <https://reps.openrobotics.org/rep-0001-2025/>`_.
+3. Submit an enhancement suggestion as an issue on the appropriate repository, or, for more significant ideas (and when recommended to do so in discussion about your idea), `submit a new REP <https://reps.openrobotics.org/rep-0001-2025/>`_

    More information on submitting an issue is in <Placeholder link to new "Reporting an issue" article>.